Posted by Paul Wells on April 27, 2019

 Bottom Line: Let the parties keep their own ballots.
 Let the parties exclude or include whoever they want.
 Let the parties decide their own rules of nomination. “

-HB-3140 was introduced by two Republican lawmakers in 2017 – Knute Buehler (R-Bend) and Rich Vial (R-Scholls).
+HB-3140 was sponsored by two lawmakers – Knute Buehler (R-Bend) and Rich Vial (R-Scholls).
 In 2018, Rich Vial ran for re-election as the incumbent in Oregon House District 26.
 He was defeated by Democrat Neron Courtney (51% to 47%).
 Knute Buehler resigned his house seat to run for Governor in 2018.
 He was defeated by Democrat Kate Brown.
 Interestingly, according to political analysts that covered the campaign, Brown was ultimately victorious, in part, because she was able to convince voters that Buehler could not be trusted.
 Perhaps there’s a lesson to be learned here for Republicans in other states.